worldmaking/digm5010/time.md

 What about `sco`-space?

 A moment of reflection: remember 'machines & tapes'; that tapes are data are code.
-To what extent is an audio signal a 'tape of instructions'?
+To what extent can a signal be a 'tape of instructions'?
 E.g. a signal stream of triggers to activate an oscillator.
-Or something more complex, e.g. MIDI data streams; show MIDI *interpreter* example.
+Or something more complex, e.g. MIDI data streams; (show MIDI *interpreter* example).
 Or something more complex (calculator example).
 So... what kind of interpreter would you write to articulate structure?

 - Quick demo: Node for Max player
 - Limitations

 ## A new engine